eafoc/Yeast_Transformation_OT/README.md

 Creating your customised protocol
 -------------------

-Run the script using python by typing the following on either mac:
+Run the script using python by typing the following on MacOS:

 	$ python YeastTransformationProtocol.py